cayossarian/alarmo_plus/README.md

 This is an integration for the `alarm_control_panel` domain in HA.
 It allows to combine existing sensors for creating a security system for your house.
 The integration is comparable with the [Manual Alarm](https://www.home-assistant.io/integrations/manual/) in HA, but also has some additional features that makes it easier to use.

-This code was originally forked from nielsfaber/alarmo and extended.

 Alarmo++ consists of 3 parts:
 * Alarmo component: a custom component for HA that controls the states of the alarm panel entities in HA.